 Our work with the community in Lake County, home of our Rocky Mountain Center, is a bright spot for COBS.
-This year, our summer semester students took local Leadville students from Full Circle Lake County (providing opportunities and skills to help Lake County youth and families thrive) rock climbing at Camp Hale.
-Our summer semester students practiced the skills they learned in their rock camp section and experimented with their voices as leaders, planning the climbs, and facilitating framing and debrief.
+This year, our summer semester students took local Leadville students from Full Circle Lake County rock climbing at Camp Hale.
+Our semester students practiced skills learned in their rock camp section and experimented with their voices as leaders, planning climbs, and facilitating framing and debrief.
 While we have been working with Full Circle for the past three years, this year felt extra special as a former COBS staff member working with Full Circle helped coordinate!

 2018 was a big year of transition at the program level at COBS with two new program directors for our Rocky Mountain and Southwest Programs, Elizabeth Williams and Lance Plank.
 These two provided strong leadership and modeled an emphasis on student development and outcomes for our field staff teams.
 The Southwest Program also had our busiest spring since 2015, with 1,367 student program days.
 The Moab base is growing, too - construction and renovation on base, generously support by the Kahlert Foundation, was completed, including landscaping, construction on the boat bard, and purchasing new boats.
 We are excited to celebrate an incredibly safe summer for both programs in 2018.